projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 ACRN expects static partitioning of resources either by code modification for guest configuration or through compile-time config options.
-All the devices exposed to the guests are either physical resources or emulated in the hypervisor.
-So, there is no need for device-model and Service OS. :numref:`pmode2vms` shows a partition mode example of two VMs with exclusive access to physical resources.
+All the devices exposed to the guests are either physical resources or are emulated in the hypervisor.
+So, there is no need for a device-model and Service OS. :numref:`pmode2vms` shows a partition mode example of two VMs with exclusive access to physical resources.